 Suggested for you

-FAQs from users: 'Does the timing of the transfer change if PGD is done or if donated embryos are used?', 'Why isn't the transfer usually done on the 2nd or 4th day when the embryo is a morula?', 'When are embryos implanted after the transfer?' and 'Can rest influence whether the transfer is positive or negative?'.
+FAQs from users: 'Does the timing of the transfer change if PGD is done or if donated embryos are used?', 'Why isn't the transfer usually done on the 2nd or 4th day when the embryo is a morula?', 'When are embryos implanted after the transfer?', 'Can rest influence whether the transfer is positive or negative?' and 'Can I have sex after embryo transfer?'.